 SCMP also reported that students at Baptist University, another uni in Hong Kong, were told they would be committing plagiarism if they took words or ideas from other sources, including ChatGPT and other AI technologies.

-What’s more, Turnitin, a provider of plagiarism checker software and other tools designed to encourage original work, has enhanced its products in 2023 to be more watchful of ChatGPT misuse.
+What’s more, Turnitin, a provider of plagiarism checker software and other tools designed to encourage original work, has enhanced its products to be more watchful of ChatGPT misuse.

-One wrong move and your scores for a particular assignment might be invalidated.
+One wrong move and your scores for a particular assignment might be invalidated, and your degree revoked.

-Worse, you could be suspended and expelled and could just lose your study visa if you’re not careful.
+Worse, you could be suspended and expelled and lose your study visa if you’re not careful.
+According to Monash University’s website, the uni reports any case of suspension and expulsion to the Department of Education, which may result in the cancellation of a student’s study visa.

-It is important that any student understands both sides deeply before proceeding to use the chatbot.
+Any student must understand both sides deeply before proceeding to use the chatbot.

-Here are four ways to help understand the line between ChatGPT and plagiarism:
+So, for our young audience, here are some ways to help understand the line between ChatGPT and plagiarism:

 Baffled about how to properly utilise this powerful chatbot?
-Here are four ways you can use ChatGPT when writing your assignment.
-Source: Stefani Reynolds/AFP
+Here are a few ways you can use ChatGPT when writing your assignment.
+Source: AFP

 5 ways to use ChatGPT when writing your assignments